Whiskey is made from gluten-containing grains. Distillation removes gluten in theory, but reactions are documented.

 - Testing: Properly distilled spirits test below detectable gluten limits

-Despite the science, some people with celiac disease report symptoms after drinking grain-based whiskey.
+Despite the industry consensus, people with celiac disease report symptoms after drinking grain-based whiskey often enough that the reaction pattern is well-documented.
 Possible explanations:

 1. Additives After Distillation